openresty/lua-resty-websocket/README.markdown

     Specifies the server name (SNI) to use when performing the TLS handshake with the server.
 If not provided, the `host` value or the `<host/addr>:<port>` from the connection URI will be used.

+* `key`

+    Specifies the value of the `Sec-WebSocket-Key` header in the handshake request.
+The value should be a base64-encoded, 16 byte string conforming to the client handshake requirements of the [WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc6455#section-4.1).
+If not provided, a key is randomly generated.

 The SSL connection mode (`wss://`) requires at least `ngx_lua` 0.9.11 or OpenResty 1.7.4.1.